The signal resets.

 Acupuncture resets how your body processes pain.

-When pain persists, the nervous system stops responding normally and is still firing a protective response.
-Acupuncture quiets this disruption, allowing the body to resolve the inflammation, the tension, and the cycle.
+When pain persists, the nervous system stops responding normally and keeps firing a protective response.
+Acupuncture quiets this disruption so the body can resolve the inflammation, the tension, and the cycle.

-Thin needles are placed at specific points that target the nervous system directly.
-No medication.
-No side effects.
+Thin needles are placed at specific points that target the nervous system directly, without medication.
 The response changes at the source.

 Three steps.
 One shift.